slatedocs/slate/source/includes/azure/_instances.md

 `publicIp`<br/>*string* | The public ip address assigned to the instance `powerState`<br/>*string* | The status of the instance.
 One of the following values:    PowerState/running, PowerState/deallocating, PowerState/deallocated, PowerState/starting, PowerState/stopped, PowerState/stopping and PowerState/unknown
 `displayPowerState`<br/>*string* | The status of the instance.
 One of the following values: running, deallocating, deallocated, starting, stopped, stopping and unknown
+`networkInterfaceId`<br/>*string* | The fully qualified id of the primary network interface associate to the instance

 <!-------------------- RETRIEVE AN INSTANCE -------------------->